damphyr/patir/README.md

 [patir](http://patir.rubyforge.org) provides code to enable project automation tasks:

- * A logging format for ruby's built-in Logger
+* an adjusted logging format for the built-in logger of Ruby
- * A command abstraction with a platform independent implementation for running shell commands and ruby code
+* a command abstraction with a platform independent implementation for running shell commands or Ruby code
- * Command sequences using the same command abstraction as single commands.
+* sequences of commands using the same command abstraction as single commands.
- * Configuration format for configuration files written in ruby.
+* a Configuration class and format for loading configuration files written in Ruby.

 ## Why?

-We've been using the same things again and again and can't be bothered to code it anew every time.
+Some of the same things are used again and again and shouldn't be rewritten every time.

-The command abstraction has been used the most, the Logger defaults and formatting the least.
+The command abstraction is the primary and most used feature of this gem.
+The logger creation convenience method and the adjusted logger formatter are used the least.

 ## Dependencies

-The platform independence for shell commands is achieved with the help of the [systemu](https://github.com/ahoward/systemu) gem.
+The platform independence for shell command execution is achieved with the help of the [systemu](https://github.com/ahoward/systemu) gem.

-Everything else is pure Ruby.
+Everything else is written in pure Ruby.

 ## Install